Working for a healthy river

 Pollution from stormwater runoff is the #1 health threat to our waterways.
 Every time it rains, pollution washes off your property and starts its journey through the watershed to the James River.

 How much nitrogen and phosphorus pollution does your home contribute to the James River?
-Use the Runoff Calculator to find out.
+Consider becoming a River Hero Home and reducing your runoff.

 The James River Association’s Watershed Restoration program works with localities and neighborhoods to incorporate green infrastructure into the landscape to manage stormwater, conserve and restore ecosystems, and improve quality of life for residents.
 This includes:

 - Walkable Watershed projects in the James River watershed